Tour Dates: Monday July 26th – Sunday 8th August 2021 (Campo Grande to Campo Grande)

 After breakfast we then travel west to the town of Aquidauana where we will stop for lunch.
 We then head north and after leaving the town behind us we will transfer to 4×4 vehicles and head into the more remote and exciting landscape of the Southern Pantanal.

-We should arrive at our lodge by late afternoon where we can relax in the gardens and overlook the Rio Negro.
-Here, we may find our first Giant Otters of the tour and no doubt the Hyacinth Macaws will greet us too.
-The garden will no doubt keep us busy with the amount of wildlife just a short stroll from the lodge.
+We should arrive at our lodge by late afternoon where we can relax in the gardens.
+Here, we are sure to find our first Hyacinth Macaws and Giant Anteaters are regularly seen close to the lodge.
 Some spotlighting after dinner may reveal Crab-eating Fox and Crab-eating Racoon in the garden.
-Overnight Barranco Alto Lodge
+Overnight Aguape Lodge

-DAYS 9 & 10: Barranco Alto and Rio Negro
+DAYS 9 & 10: Aguape Lodge and Aquidauana River

 We will have two full days exploring the area around our lodge.
-Dependent on the latest news on Jaguar sightings, we may take to the river in search of this highly prized cat!
+Although never guaranteed, we will check the latest news on Jaguar sightings, and may take to the river in search of this highly prized cat!
 At other times of the day we will take a number of game drives from the lodge where we will have the opportunity to visit areas for other mammals such as White-lipped Peccary, Collared Peccary, Southern Tamandua, Giant Anteater and other species.
 We will of course also venture out during the night where our chances of cats may increase, particularly for species such as Puma and Ocelot.
-Overnight Alto Barranco Lodge
+Overnight Aguape Lodge

 DAY 11: Transfer to San Francisco Fazenda